 Why it matters: No matter your goal, your first priority should be to make sure your ad is winning impressions.
 Without impressions, there can be no clicks or conversions to book sales.
 And the more impressions you have, the more reliable the rest of your data will be.

-When to focus on it: If your goal is to maximize exposure of a book or author, you want to make sure you’re winning lots of impressions.
+When to focus on it: If your goal is to maximize exposure of a book or author, you want to make sure your ad is winning lots of impressions.
 More impressions means more visibility with BookBub readers!
 But this is also the first place to look to assess other goals, too — as your ads start gaining meaningful impressions (we recommend at least 1,000), then you can start focusing on things like clicks, conversions, and costs.
 Check out these tips for how to win more impressions.

 What it means: The number of readers who have clicked on your ad.